filecoin-project/filecoin-docs/content/en/developers/infrastructure/libraries/index.md

 {{< beta-warning >}}

-## Zondax

-Zondax provides the [Filecoin Solidity npm package](#filecoin-solidity) and the [FEVM Precompiles library](#fevm-precompiles).

 ## Filecoin.solidity

 {{< alert >}}
 The Filecoin Solidity project is [currently in beta](https://docs.zondax.ch/fevm/filecoin-solidity#disclaimer-%EF%B8%8F%EF%B8%8F).
 {{< /alert >}}

-_Filecoin.sol_ provides a set of libraries that allows Solidity smart contracts to seamlessly call built-in actors methods.
-Additionally, a set of mock libraries that respond to specific scenarios is available.
-The scenarios are based on the received parameters instead of real calls.
-For further information, including information on how to use the package, see the [official documentation](https://docs.zondax.ch/fevm/filecoin-solidity/).
+_Filecoin.solidity_ is a set of libraries that allows Solidity smart contracts to seamlessly call built-in actors methods. **Not all built-in actors and methods are supported - for a complete list, see the [actors and methods supported](https://docs.zondax.ch/fevm/filecoin-solidity/api/#actors-and-methods-supported).
+For further information, including information on how to use the package, see the [official documentation](https://docs.zondax.ch/fevm/filecoin-solidity/) and the [GitHub repository](https://github.com/Zondax/filecoin-solidity).

-#### FEVM Precompiles
+## Filecoin signing tools

+The [Filecoin signing tools](https://github.com/Zondax/filecoin-signing-tools) provide basic functionality for signing Filecoin transactions in pure JavaScript, WASM and Rust.
+Currently, the Rust and WASM implementations support:

+- Secp256k1
+- BLS
+- CBOR-JSON serialization of transactions

+Support for multisignature transaction signing is currently in progress, and the pure JavaScript implementation is less complete than the Rust and WASM implementations.

+## filecoin-address

-The FEVM Precompiles library provides a set of Solidity-compatible tools and libraries to enable Ethereum developers to develop Filecoin applications in the FVM Early Builder program.
-For further information, see the [GitHub repository](https://github.com/Zondax/fevm-solidity-precompiles/tree/main/docs/fevm-solidity-precompiles).
+The _filecoin-address_ library is a JavaScript implementation of the Filecoin address type, and can create new address instances, encode addresses, and decode and validate checksums.
+For further information, including how to install and use, see the [GitHub repository](https://github.com/glifio/modules/tree/primary/packages/filecoin-address).